Manodeepray/oral_health_ai/README.md

 ### Image Classification using YOLOv8

-The **YOLOv8n** model is trained on a custom dataset of oral lesion images.
-The model is able to:
+The YOLOv8n model was trained on a custom dataset of oral lesion images.
+These images were scraped from Google using web scraping techniques and then uploaded to Kaggle for preprocessing and YOLO model training.

-- Detect oral lesions in uploaded images.
-- Classify lesions as potentially malignant or benign.
-- Provide visual feedback by drawing bounding boxes around detected lesions.
+Initially, the model classifies the uploaded images into one of the following categories:

+- Oral Cancer
+- Healthy
+- Periodontal Disease
+- Scurvy
+- Dental Caries

+If the model detects Oral Cancer, it proceeds with further evaluation and detailed classification of the lesion to determine the malignancy level.

+Training on Kaggle allowed the model to be fine-tuned on a large dataset, ensuring accuracy and performance in real-world scenarios.
+The dataset was expanded to cover a variety of oral conditions to generalize well across different cases.

 ### Symptom-Based Cancer Prediction using RAG